iniyanijoseph/iniyanijoseph.github.io/content/projects/gus/src/main.typ

 The sum of both may be large amounts!

 #set page(background: none, fill: rgb("5FB3EF"))
-Phew!
-Now that was quite a bit of work

-Now lets go have a bit of mirth

-#set page(background: none, fill: rgb("5FB3EF"))
-One friend thought of a game to play
+Soon the geese began to play

-Dodgeball would make it an excellent day!
+Dodgeball would make it a great day!

 #set page(background: none, fill: rgb("5FB3EF"))
 Lets make teams, two sets, $P$ and $T$